Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Additional Experiments

 There may be more than two competitors in a market.
-There are two major questions we answer in this context: 1) Do colluding algorithms such as \textit{UCB-T} eventually reach competitive prices if the number of competitors grows large enough?
-2) How many non-colluding agents must be inserted in a system of colluding agents to break supra-competitive pricing?
+There are two major questions we answer in this context: 1) Do non-competitive algorithms such as \textit{UCB-T} eventually reach competitive prices if the number of competitors grows large enough?
+2) How many competitive agents must be inserted in a system of cooperating agents to break supra-competitive pricing?
 Our second result sheds light on these questions.

-\begin{result} With an increasing number of competitors, collusion indices decrease.
+\begin{result} With an increasing number of competitors, competition indices decrease.
 Pure \textit{UCB-T} oligopolies can still achieve supra-competitive prices, but at a lower level.
-Adding other bandit algorithms reduces algorithmic collusion. \end{result}
+Adding other bandit algorithms reduces price levels. \end{result}

 To answer the first question, we ran experiments with identical algorithms in the linear demand setting (\textit{O2}).
-Figure \ref{fig:large-oligopolies} shows that with an increasing number of prices, \textit{UCB-T} comes closer to the Nash equilibrium prices.
-However, price levels remain collusive in oligopolies of up to ten players.
+Figure \ref{fig:large-oligopolies} shows that with an increasing number of players, \textit{UCB-T} comes closer to the Nash equilibrium prices.
+However, price levels remain supra-competitive in oligopolies of up to ten players.
 In line with our previous experiments, the other algorithms remain competitive for any number of players.

 We answer the second question by configuring oligopolies where all players commit to the \textit{UCB-T} algorithm except for one.
 The results are displayed in Figure \ref{fig:UCB-oligopolies}.
-While the collusion levels decrease compared to the pure \textit{UCB-T} oligopolies, the \textit{UCB-T} algorithms are still able to coordinate on supra-competitive prices.
+While the price levels decrease compared to the pure \textit{UCB-T} oligopolies, the \textit{UCB-T} algorithms are still able to coordinate on supra-competitive prices.

 Of course, this coordination is only possible if there are sufficiently many players to support it.
 We analyze the competition of varying shares of \textit{UCB-T} agents in a 10-player oligopoly with competing \textit{Exp3-$\epsilon$} algorithms with linear demand (\textit{O2}).
 The result is displayed in Figure \ref{fig:UCB-fraction}.
-We only observe collusion if the majority of agents play \textit{UCB-T}.
-With increasing numbers, collusion increases, too.
+We only observe supra-competitive prices if the majority of agents play \textit{UCB-T}.
+With increasing numbers, prices increase, too.